 Selina Periampillai, aka Taste Mauritius, is a passionate and self-taught cook who specialises in the exotic and tantalising flavours of Mauritian cuisine.

-An incredibly talented chef, she is very kindly sharing the recipe for Gateaux Piment aka spicy lentil balls.
+An incredibly talented chef, she is very kindly sharing vegan recipe for Gateaux Piment aka spicy lentil balls.

 Inspired by her Mauritian heritage and the moreish home cooking of her parents and family, Selina enjoys creating enticing dishes with a uniquely ‘tropical’ flair.

 With her inherent love of exploring London in search of good authentic foods, it became obvious very quickly that there were limited places to find fabulous home-cooked Mauritian food.

 More so, many people were not aware of the cuisine.
 Fuelled by this and her creative passion for cooking, she has made it her goal to share the amazing flavours of this tiny island; where people can enjoy a tasty meal, watch some Sega dancing, drink good rum and even learn how to make a Dhall Puri or two!

 Selina hosts supperclubs in Croydon, the ‘home’ and humble beginnings of Taste Mauritius/Yummy Choo since 2012.
 She also holds a variety of pop up events in and around London, previous successes have included; Oliver Peyton’s ‘Friday Night Socials’ at the National Cafe in The National Gallery, Bedford & Strand, Hilton Mayfair, Clifton Nurseries, including successful Mauritian Rum Tasting & Food Experiences.